muhammedihsansolak/e-commerce/README.md

 - **Discounts:** Special discounts are available to customers based on their payment method.
 Choosing credit card payment grants a $10 discount, while selecting the balance option offers a $20 discount.
 Additionally, customers can apply unique discount codes provided by the system, which are categorized as either amount-based or rate-based discounts.
 These discounts are created by admin users and can be applied during checkout to reduce the total order amount.

 - **Currency Conversion:** Customers have the flexibility to view their orders in various currencies.
-The system automatically converts the order total into the customer's preferred currency using live exchange rate data, ensuring accurate and transparent pricing.
+The system automatically converts the order total into the user's preferred currency using live exchange rate data, ensuring accurate and transparent pricing.

 By adhering to these business logics, the e-commerce application provides a seamless and personalized shopping experience for customers while maintaining efficient and reliable transaction processing.